-Students may request an 'incomplete' from the instructor if an emergency or other extreme circumstance prevents completion of coursework by the end of the semester.
+Students may request an "incomplete" from the instructor if an emergency or other extreme circumstance prevents completion of coursework by the end of the semester.
 The instructor will obtain and submit the proper form to the Registrar's Office for approval if the instructor supports the request.
 The normal deadline for an incomplete is 30 days.
 If special circumstances warrant, an extension may be given.
 Instructors must use another form, also obtained from and submitted to the Registrar's Office, for an extension.
-When the incomplete is made up, the instructor will issue the final grade using the Change of Grade form obtained in the Registrar's Office.
+When the incomplete is made up, the instructor will issue the final grade using the Change of Grade form.
 The College issues an "FX" automatically to students who do not finish the course requirements by the deadline or the extension granted.